-Anti-racism literature has a substantial body of work related to the importance of training, with an overt call to increase knowledge and understanding of the genesis and impacts of training, as well as practising anti-racism.51 Some studies have found anti-racist training can increase allyship behaviours and build anti-racist practices.52 However, the literature also cautions that training can be counterproductive, producing perverse outcomes such as polarisation and embedding pre-existing views,53 and that more broadly, training is more
+Anti-racism literature has a substantial body of work related to the importance of training, with an overt call to increase knowledge and understanding of the genesis and impacts of training, as well as practising anti-racism.
+Some studies have found anti-racist training can increase allyship behaviours and build anti-racist practices.
+However, the literature also cautions that training can be counterproductive, producing perverse outcomes such as polarisation and embedding pre-existing views, and that more broadly, training is more likely to shape behaviour than engage with deeper attitudinal dispositions.
+Other commentators emphasise that the efficacy of training is contingent on a suite of companion initiatives, such as reflective practice and deeper consideration of structural contributors to racism.

 51 Ahmad, N.J. and Shi, M. 2017, "The Need for Anti-Racism Training in Medical School Curricula", Academic medicine, vol. 92, no. 8, pp. 1073.

 52 Williams, M.T. & Gran-Ruaz, S.M.
 2021, "Can anti-racism training improve outgroup liking and allyship behaviours?", Whiteness and education (Print), vol. ahead-of-print, no. ahead-of-print, pp. 1-19.
 Knox, K., Simpson, D., Bidwell, J. and Lehmann, W. 2021, "Implementing an Interprofessional Anti-Racism Training With Community Partners During a Pandemic: Outcomes and Recommended Strategies", Wisconsin medical journal (Madison, Wis.), vol. 120, no. S1, pp. S70.

 53 Dobbin, F. and Kalev, A., 2018.
 Why doesn't diversity training work?
 The challenge for industry and academia.
 Anthropology Now, 10(2), pp.48-55.

-pp.48-55.
 54 Kalinoski, Z.T., Steele-Johnson, D., Peyton, E.J., Leas, K.A., Steinke, J. and Bowling, N.A.
 2013, "A meta-analytic evaluation of diversity training outcomes: DIVERSITY TRAINING", Journal of organizational behavior, vol. 34, no. 8, pp. 1076-1104.